wxwilcke/hypodisc/README.md

 Discovering Novel and Potentially Interesting Substructures in Knowledge Graphs

+NB: The active repository of Hypodisc has moved to [github.com/CLARIAH/hypodisc](https://github.com/CLARIAH/hypodisc), and is under the care of the CLARIAH organisation.
+This repository will no longer be updated, and will remain available in an archived state.

 ## Description

 Hypodisc aims to discover novel and potentially interesting substructures in multimodal heterogeneous knowledge bases, encoded as [RDF](https://www.w3.org/TR/rdf12-concepts) knowledge graphs.
 Scholars can then use these substructures as a starting point to form new research hypotheses or to support existing ones, or to simply gain more insight into the knowledge, information, and data that is contained in their collections.